goatshriek/ruby-dragon/docs/roadmap.md

 ## Unallocated to a release
  * [ADD] **Complete Example Set**
    A full suite of example scripts is needed for users to quickly understand how to use the functionality here, and what is possible.
-The setof examples will be considered adequate when there is at least a 1-1 parity with the existing Python examples.
+The set of examples will be considered adequate when there is at least a 1-1 parity with the existing Python examples.